 Step 1.
 Pick a river.

-Your main floating rivers are the Comal and the Guadalupe.
-Both are about the same distance from Houston.
+Your main floating rivers are the Comal, the Guadalupe, the Frio and the San Marcos River.
+All are about the same distance from Houston.
 The Comal is kind of chill, from what I hear, and doesn’t move as fast as the Guadalupe.
 If you’re looking for a good entry-level river, I think the Comal is best.
 Meanwhile, the party river is the Guadalupe.
 The longest float can take about 6 hours, and 3 if the river is full and moving swiftly (ours took about 4 hours).
 There’s a main horse-shoe route on the Guad that only takes 2 hours, and you can do it twice if you prefer that.
 If you’re an adventure seeker, the Guad has more rapids.
 A few people flipped, myself included, and I have a nice 6-inch skin on my knee.
 Ouchie.

 Step 2.
 Stock up.